Updates from the Feldenkrais Project and Twin Cities Feldenkrais during the pandemic

 Thank you!
 I have extended indefinitely our first birthday celebration offer to receive our best donor benefits at our launch year rates.
 FP Patron-level donors receive at least 16 new lesson recordings per year and other awesome benefits.
 You can become a Patron by donating $18 monthly, or donate quarterly for effectively $15/month, or make a yearly contribution to receive Patron benefits for $12.50/month!

-The benefits for Members are great, too: you can download all the lessons in our primary collections (50 currently), and enjoy our full lesson notes, including cross-references so you can pursue a personalized line of study.
+The benefits for Members are great, too: you can download all the lessons in our primary collections (52 currently), and enjoy our full lesson notes and advanced lesson search, including cross-references so you can pursue a personalized line of study.
 There’s also our new benefit, the donor “thank you” event recordings mentioned above.
 Finally there’s our advanced search and sort page, which makes it easy to find exactly the lesson you’re looking for, any time.
 You can join the FP as a Member for as little as $3/month.

 About Pay-What-You-Can (PWYC) TCF Live Video Classes: